ecbc0/note-math/item_en/geodesic-derivative_en.typ

   $
   Is there a more intuitive explanation, rather than directly using the transformation of connection?

-  If we only consider linear compatibility, then there are many #link(<principal-bundle-connection>)[linear connections], and the one that coincides with the geodesic-derivative is the metric-connection
+  If we only consider linear compatibility, then there are many #raw("#link(<principal-bundle-connection>)[linear connections]"), and the one that coincides with the geodesic-derivative is the metric-connection
 ]
 #tag("geodesic-derivative-of-co-vector") *Prop* For co-vector field
 $